meuter/citizenshell/README.md

 $ >&2 echo error && echo output && exit 13
 output
 error
-$ echo Finished
+$ echo Hello > /tmp/from.txt
-Finished
+> '/tmp/from.txt' -> '/tmp/to.txt'
+$ command -v chmod
+/bin/chmod
+$ chmod 664 '/tmp/to.txt'
 ```

 For more even more logs messages, `logging.DEBUG` can be used.